281-346-0888 | Office Hours: Monday-Friday 9a – 5p (CDT, UTC−06:00)

 Planning and Visualization

-In the world of shotgun sports, planning and visualization are critical components to success.
-When faced with a challenging target, it’s essential to approach it with determination and a clear ...
+In shotgunning, planning and visualization are critical components to success.
+When faced with a challenging target, it’s essential to approach it with determination and a clear plan of action. ...

 December 30, 2022